-- A bridge connects two LAN segments; forwards only complete, correct frames from one segment to another/ - A bridge doest not forward interference across segments. - The bridge uses the same network interface as to that of a conventional computer and listens to the segments it attaches in promiscuous mode (listening to on-going traffic in the segment).
+- A bridge connects two LAN segments; forwards only complete, correct frames from one segment to another. - A bridge splits collision domains, but not broadcast domains - The bridge uses the same network interface as to that of a conventional computer and listens to the segments it attaches in promiscuous mode (listening to on-going traffic in the segment).